 Voting Requirements

 Members of the Board, or their duly designated and recognized proxy, must be present at the Board meeting to cast their vote on items being considered.
 No member of the Board, or their duly designated and recognized proxy, may cast a vote in absentia.
-Board members who are unable to attend meetings of the Board, and who are not represented by proxy, may have their comments on specific items being considered by the Board presented by submitting their comments in writing to the Board Secretary.
+Board members who are unable to attend meetings of the Board, and who are not represented by proxy, may have their comments on specific items being considered by the Board presented by submitting their comments in writing to the Board Chair and RTFH CEO..
 Such written comments may be presented for consideration by the Board but shall not constitute or be recorded as a vote by the absent member.

 Regional Task Force on Homelessness